ycpcs/cs101-spring2015/lectures/lecture06.md

 Fortunately, many loops are based on a standard "recipe".
 If you know the recipes, you can start with a basic version of the loop, and then customize it to meet your needs.

 Often, all you will need to know is the number of times the body of the loop should execute.
-We will be this **n** in the recipes below.
+We will call this **n** in the recipes below.

 Count up from 1 to n
 --------------------